Banford/AnagramFinder/README.md

 * If the word is the same word, we wouldn't count this as an anagram, as it is a duplication.
 * Only output groups of anagrams that have at least one matching word (2 versions of the anagram minimum).
 * The input will always have a new word on each line without gaps.

+## Language Choice

+The application is written in C#, primarily because this is the language I am most familiar with, but it also offers some advantages for this kind of solution.
+I can use static classes for the bulk of the algorithm reducing resources used by the program.
+I also can easily write integration tests in C# by spawning the process of the application and running it with realistic input files.
+There is also the benefit of using third party packages like the logging library Serilog to add logging to the app.
+However, this problem could easily be tackled in other languages and I considered using TypeScript instead.

+## Computational Complexity

+I haven't done an automated computational analysis of the algorithm here, however by doing an analysis of the code and considering the computation of each line or loop I can determine that the main algorithm finder should be `O(n)` and scale linearly with the input to the function.

+Next steps would be to benchmark this using a tool like BenchmarkDotNet.

+## Data Structures

+I chose to use Lists and Dictionaries for gathering the anagrams as they are easier to manipulate than using an array and it provides clearer code to read than using arrays for example.
+I could have used a custom type rather than the Dictionary to represent the grouped anagrams, this may have further improved readability of the code.

+## With More Time

+With more time to work on this program I would:

+* Conduct benchmarking to prove my hypothesis about the computational complexity of the algorith.
+* Conduct further integration testing with more sample files.
+* Do some further passes of refactoring the code to apply clean code principles, see if some of the functionality would make sense to further split out into classes or functions.